What is Precision Medicine? The Future of Tailored Healthcare

 Precision medicine and traditional healthcare vary greatly in their treatment approaches: “In medicine, we generally identify what the problem, disease, or underlying symptom is, and then we have the medication, intervention, or treatment that has proven across the population to be the most effective from clinical trials,” shares Dr. Allen.

 “What we’re realizing now is that the most effective treatment for one individual with a particular disease is not necessarily the most effective treatment for another individual with that same disease,” explains Dr. Allen.
 “So precision medicine, or ‘personalized medicine’ as it is sometimes called, is really about trying to find the treatments that will work best for each individual and making sure that those treatments are tailored to them.
-It began with the era of genetics with cancer treatments where knowing someone’s DNA could tell physicians which drug was going to be most effective for that individual and for the disease that they had.”
+It began with the era of genetics with cancer treatments, where knowing someone’s DNA could tell physicians which drug was going to be most effective for that individual and for the disease that they had.”

 Applications

-As this field continues to evolve, it has expanded: “We now can move into almost every realm of medicine and try and think about treating the patient, not just the disease.
-Even though it was originally developed to think about personalization in terms of the genetics of an individual and their cancer cells, it has now expanded to include thinking about their life experiences, their demographic factors, and all the other things that go into determining the health and well being and an individual,” says Dr. Allen.
+As this field continues to evolve, it has expanded: “We now can move into almost every realm of medicine and try to think about treating the patient, not just the disease.
+Even though it was originally developed to think about personalization in terms of the genetics of an individual and their cancer cells, it has now expanded to include thinking about their life experiences, their demographic factors, and all the other things that go into determining the health and well-being of an individual,” says Dr. Allen.

 Life experiences and individual responses to treatment also play significant roles: “We know that individuals have different backgrounds, experiences, and stressors in their lives.
-All of those factor into a patient’s response to treatment.
+All of those factors into a patient’s response to treatment.
 Some treatments work well for people with a lot of social support that can help them manage a complex treatment regimen,” says Dr. Allen.
 “For those that don’t have as much support, that’s not going to be an effective line of treatment.
 We need to identify a treatment that, based on genetics and all other clinical factors, provides the highest quality care and the most effective treatment for each individual.”

 Even though precision medicine was initially developed as a reactive care for cancer, it has the potential to expand the field of preventative medicine.
 “My work is really about prevention.
 How do we prevent the onset of heart disease?
 Part of the precision approach has been applied to treating diet and physical activity and some lifestyle behaviors preceding heart disease.
 So, there’s a move now for a precision diet.
 We used to believe that there was a best diet and that it was a one-size-fits-all kind of approach.
 Now we realize that there will not be a one-size-fits-all diet because of people’s metabolism, background, and culture.
 We’re starting to try and understand the ideal diet for each individual and each circumstance,” shares Dr. Allen.